CAIRN-Guides/CAIRN/CAIRN_api/README.md

 ## CAIRN Backend Setup Guide (FastAPI)

-This guide will walk you through setting up the FastAPI backend for the CAIRN project on your local machine.
-This backend handles the interactions between the frontend and the rest of the CAIRN system.
+This guide will walk you through setting up the FastAPI backend for CAIRN  on your local machine.
+This backend handles the interactions between the frontend and the rest of CAIRN.

 ### Prerequisites